-If you’re a first time buyer looking to update your address for when you move out, simply fill in the form below:
+If you’re a first time buyer looking to update your address for when you move out, simply click below 👇

 The meaning of ‘First Time Buyer’ is someone who hasn’t previously purchased a property.

-Working out who is a first time buyer and who isn’t should be straightforward, but there are certain instances where someone might think of themselves as a first time buyer only to discover that their mortgage lender or the government consider them otherwise.
+Working out who is a first time buyer and who isn’t should be pretty straightforward, but there are certain instances where someone might consider themselves to be a first time buyer only to discover that their mortgage lender or the government don’t agree.

 For instance, what if you’re buying as a couple but one of you has bought a house in the past and the other hasn’t?
 Or, what if you’ve owned a home abroad?
 Or, inherited a property?
-Unfortunately, discerning whether you are a first time buyer or not is a little more complicated than the dictionary definition.
+Unfortunately, discerning whether you are a first time buyer or not is a little more complicated than you might have initially thought.